SustainableUrbanSystemsLab/Thesis-Template/README.md

 [List the main keywords or topics related to your thesis.]

-## Acknowledgments

-[Acknowledge individuals, organizations, or funding sources that contributed to or supported your research.]

 ## License

 [Specify the license under which your thesis and associated materials are distributed.
 For example, Creative Commons Attribution 4.0 International (CC BY 4.0).]